mayjs/advent_of_code_2021/journal.md

 Generating the possible moves got ugly, but otherwise solutions were easily found by doing a Dijkstra search for the shortest path from the starting point to the goal state.
 The input format was a bit too noisy for me, I would have preferred 4 lists in separate lines.

+## Day 24

+My initial solution for today is very slow, I hope to optimize it a bit by reducing allocations.